IvanOfThings/init-reactJS-Bootstrap/README.md

 # init-reactJS-Bootstrap
 Start point for using Bootstrap with react JS.
+This project is using the Bootstrap template SB ADmin 2 from https://startbootstrap.com/themes/sb-admin-2/ by dividing it in React componentes in order to start working and using it from a simple project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts